weaveworks-experiments/flux-classic/index.md

 network plugins, but does not require them.

-If you are new to Flux, please read on to <a href="#introduction-to-flux">the introduction</a>.
-Otherwise, guides and reference docs are linked from the contents to the side.
+If you are new to Flux, please read on to <a href="#introduction-to-flux">the introduction</a>, or perhaps try the [getting started guide](getstarted).
+Otherwise, other guides and reference docs are linked from the contents to the side.

 Flux is alpha software.
 There may be rough edges, and it is still evolving.
 We are making preliminary releases in order to gather